cl8n/project-loved-web/README.md

   - With systemd: See provided `project-loved-web.example.service`

 Request paths under `/api` should proxy to the server, paths exactly matching files should serve the files, and everything else should serve the client's `index.html`.

-#### Migrations

-Run the SQL under `migrations/` in order to migrate up.
-There are no migrations down.